erykksc/.dotfiles/README.md

 ./configure-macos.sh
 ```

+### Tap to click
-### Enable tap to click on trackpad in 'System Settings.app'
+Enable tap to click on trackpad in 'System Settings.app'

 ### Install Nix